October 20, 2015

 One of the best Inns in Missouri, this stately 1915 Georgian Colonial mansion sits on an expansive 22-acre property surrounded by two crescent-shaped ponds.
 Inside, guests can choose from 10 luxurious, beautifully appointed and uniquely decorated rooms and suites spread between the Main, Cottage, and Pool Houses.

-Located on the western edge of the Country Club Plaza, Hotel Sorella offers an inviting Mediterranean villa ambiance designed to delight the senses.
+Located on the western edge of the Country Club Plaza, Hotel Sorella offers an inviting Mediterranean villa ambience designed to delight the senses.
 The 132 luxury guest rooms and suites are decorated with warm rich hardwoods and dramatic tapestry headboards, and all come equipped with sumptuous Egyptian cotton linens.

 Beautiful Renaissance artwork and colourful custom mosaic tiles give the hotel a distinctive flavour and flair, as does the garden observatory, poolside cabanas, and inviting fire pits.